agdanoji/CompLogicProject/README.md

 # CompLogicProject
-Three problems implemented in IDP-Web IDE are as follows:
+Two problems implemented in IDP-Web IDE are as follows:
 1. Shortest path problem.
 -version 1 :sp1.idp
 uses the most basic definition for the transitive closure to find shortest path.